MicrosoftDocs/visualfsharpdocs/docs/conceptual/event.merge['del1,'t,'del2]-function-[fsharp].md

 The second input event.

+## Return Value

-**An event that fires when either of the input events fire.**
+An event that fires when either of the input events fire.

 ## Remarks
 This function is named **Merge** in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

+## Example

-**The following code example shows how to use the Event.merge function.**
+The following code example shows how to use the Event.merge function.

 [!code-fsharp[Main](snippets/fsevents/snippet5.fs)]

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2